 This prototype was built as a first observation instrument: a way to study how complex, collective behavior can emerge from extremely simple local rules: attraction and repulsion.
 Inspired by the project particle-life and biophysical interaction models, where local forces produce global structure.

-the playground makes it possible to run many variations and observe recurring patterns such as clustering, boundaries, flows, and phase shifts between stability and chaos.
+The particle playground makes it possible to run many variations and observe recurring patterns such as clustering, boundaries, flows, and phase shifts between stability and chaos.
 The goal is not to simulate humans directly, but to build intuition and measurable descriptors for how “rule sets” shape movement and collective organization